Travel & Stay

 Copper Creek Inn:

-A short 3 minute drive from Wellspring, Copper Creek offers cabins capable of sleeping 2-6.
+A 3 minute drive from Wellspring, Copper Creek offers cabins capable of sleeping 2-6, dog friendly.
 There is a historic restaurant on site known for their baked goods.
-They are dog friendly.
 The inn is unfortunately not near a shuttle site.

 Other Accommodations: